ulaval/modul/README.md

 1. Read the [Contribution Guide](./CONTRIBUTING.md)
 2. Make sure you have `node` installed with a version at _least_ 10.0.0 and `yarn` of at _least_ 1.17.0 or higher.
 3. Run `yarn install` to install all dependencies
-4. Run `yarn run bootstrap` to bootstrap all dependencies
-5. Run `yarn run storybook` to start storybook
+4. Run `yarn run storybook` to start storybook